Stadium Australia: Soccer

 The local A-League teams, Sydney FC and Western Sydney Wanderers, have also hosted a number of English Premier League teams.
 Chelsea defeated Sydney FC 1–0 in front of a crowd of 83,598 on 2 June 2015, the largest crowd for a soccer game at the stadium since the post-Olympics reconfiguration in 2002.
 Everton defeated Sydney FC 1–0 in front of a crowd of 40,466 in 2010.
 Tottenham Hotspur defeated Sydney FC 1–0 in front of a crowd of over 71,500 on 30 May 2015.
 The stadium hosted two exhibition matches in 2017: Liverpool defeated Sydney FC 3–0 in front of a crowd of 72,892 on 24 May 2017, while on 13 July 2017, Arsenal defeated Sydney FC 2–0 in front of a crowd of 80,432.
 Arsenal would play Western Sydney Wanderers in the stadium two days later, with the English side winning 3–1 in front of a crowd of 83,221.

 The A-League All Stars have also played a number of one-off exhibition matches at the stadium.
 Premier League side Manchester United defeated the A-League All Stars 5-1 in front of a crowd of 83,127 on 20 July 2013.
 Italian Serie A side Juventus defeated the A-League All Stars 3-2 in front of a crowd of 55,364 on 10 August 2014.
-The game was also notable for Juventus legend Alessandro Del Piero, at the time with Sydney FC, playing against Juventus for the first time.
+The game was also notable for Juventus legend Alessandro Del Piero, at the time with Sydney FC, playing against his old club for the first time.
+In 2022, the venue hosted FC Barcelona, who featured in a 3-2 victory against the All Stars.

-The stadium hosted several games of the 2015 AFC Asian Cup, including the final.

 Stadium Australia also hosts a smaller number of domestic A-League matches when the need arises.
 Sydney FC hosted an A-League home game on 9 January 2016 against Newcastle Jets at this ground.
 Western Sydney Wanderers used the stadium as well as Sydney Showground Stadium as their home grounds while Pirtek Stadium was demolished and replaced by Western Sydney Stadium.
-On 8 October 2016, they attracted an A-League record crowd of 61,880 in a Sydney Derby against Sydney FC.
+On 8 October 2016, the opening round of the 2016–17 A-League season attracted a crowd of 61,880 for the Sydney Derby, with Sydney FC prevailing 4–0.
+That game remains as the highest-ever crowd figure for an A-League match.

+2015 AFC Asian Cup

+The stadium hosted seven games of the 2015 AFC Asian Cup, including the final.